pipiscrew/fullcalendar-php-example/README.md

 **point1** – anchor drives to login.php / when logged-in drives to logout.php

-the application runs in index.php, all workers are available to view the calendar.
+the application runs on index.php, all workers are available to view the calendar.

 when a worker dropped to a date this modal appears